Shinto shrine: Rites and ceremonies

 In 905 CE, Emperor Daigo ordered a compilation of Shinto rites and rules.
 Previous attempts at codification are known to have taken place, but, neither the Konin nor the Jogan Gishiki survive.
 Initially under the direction of Fujiwara no Tokihira, the project stalled at his death in April 909.
 Fujiwara no Tadahira, his brother, took charge and, in 927, the (延喜式, Engi-shiki) was promulgated in fifty volumes.

 This, the first formal codification of Shinto rites and Norito (liturgies and prayers) to survive, became the basis for all subsequent Shinto liturgical practice and efforts.
 In addition to the first ten volumes of this fifty volume work, which concerned worship and the Department of Worship, sections in subsequent volumes addressing the Ministry of Ceremonies (治部省) and the Ministry of the Imperial Household (宮内省) regulated Shinto worship and contained liturgical rites and regulation.
 In 1970, Felicia Gressitt Brock published a two-volume annotated English language translation of the first ten volumes with an introduction entitled Engi-shiki; procedures of the Engi Era.

+State Integration

+State integration of Shinto began in the 7th and 8th centuries during the Ritsuryō (律令) and early Heian periods (平安時代).
+During this era, indigenous rituals and shrine architecture were formally incorporated into the Japanese governmental hierarchy.
+During the Ritsuryō period, the Taihō Code (大宝律令, Taihō-ritsuryō) was written under the reigns of Emperor Tenmu (672–686) and Empress Jitō (687–697) and was implemented in 701, marking the initial institutionalization of Shinto in Japan and forming one of the first legal codes that structured the religion.
+This code, along with its many revisions, including the Yōrō Code (養老律令, Yōrō-ritsuryō), formed the Ritsuryō System that defined the Ritsuryō period.
+Under the Ritsuryō system, one of the two major branches of the Japanese government was Jingikan (神祇官, jingi-kan), or the Department of Divinity.
+This department defined the structure of shrines and rituals through the Ritsuryō Codes.
+As part of the Yōrō Code, 19 rituals of 13 categories were established, including the following: